kcm2/ab/references/angelbeatshd.rst

 .. [#wis-5] They are wearing the school uniform for their gender.
 .. [#wis-6] Important to use.
 .. [#wis-7] They come from the south.
+.. [#wis-8] She could have been abaonded by a partner and left to die or be caught.
+.. [#wis-9] A bit of an important thing to remember.